BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject2.md

   - Lists all deleted object using the Out-Gridview
   - Allows someone to choose which user to restore
   - Restore the chosen user
+  - (Optionally) Show the restored AD object on screen to prove restoration was successful

 ## HINTS
 ```